Harjant Gill

 Harjant Gill is an Indian documentary filmmaker and teaches visual anthropology at Towson University.
 His films explore topics related to gender, sexuality, religion and belonging in India and among Indians in diaspora.
+Gill is the author of Coming of Age in Macholand: Masculinity, Patriarchy, and the Search for Freedom in Indian Punjab, to be published by the University of Chicago Press.

 Personal life

 Gill was born in Chandigarh, India; grew up in the San Francisco Bay Area, California; and now lives in Washington, D.C.